All Episodes

 The left's view would be completely upside down.

-Then they wouldn't be four liberal judges.
+Then they wouldn't be for liberal judges.

 If the Supreme Court was striking down liberal legislation all over the place, they wouldn't then want an activist Supreme Court.

-If the Supreme Court consisted of conservatives that were running running rampant, knocking down all these beautiful liberal public policy initiatives that the left has been able to be have enacted, they would have a completely different view of the role of the court.
+If the Supreme Court consisted of conservatives that were running rampant, knocking down all these beautiful liberal public policy initiatives that the left has been able to have enacted, they would have a completely different view of the role of the court.

 Their role for the court is very self-serving.